535 Thurlow St Suite 100,Vancouver, BC

 Assessment

-Based on the patient’s main concerns, combined with Yi Medicine and TCM pattern differentiation, diagnosis is formed through inquiry, tongue examination, pulse diagnosis, navel examination, and palpation.
+Based on the patient’s primary concern, diagnosis is formed through Yi Medicine analysis combined with traditional Chinese medical differentiation, including inquiry, tongue observation, pulse examination, navel examination, and palpation.

 Treatment

 The patient lies comfortably in a supine position, with only the navel and part of the abdomen exposed.
-Strict disinfection protocols are followed, and single-use sterile needles are used.
-Treatment is supported by warming measures, a TDP heat lamp, and calming music, allowing the patient to remain relaxed and at ease.
+Strict sterilization procedures are followed, and single-use sterile needles are applied.
+Warmth support, TDP heat therapy, and a calm environment help maintain relaxation.

 Needle Retention

-Needles are retained for approximately 15–40 minutes, depending on the condition.
-More complex cases may require longer retention.
+Depending on the condition, needles are retained for approximately 15–45 minutes.
+More complex cases may require longer retention time.

 Documentation and Aftercare

-Each session is carefully documented, and post-treatment recommendations and precautions are provided to consolidate therapeutic effects.
+Each session is carefully documented.
+Post-treatment instructions are provided to consolidate therapeutic effects.

 -